Rarelane/.github/profile/README.md

 Rarelane is a SaaS oriented company that equips SMEs with progressive software and technology for the future.

-Rarelane is a Kenyan company providing some of the most essential technological capabilities to manufacturing firms.
-Its aim is to integrate and scale the wide array of software functionalities to day to day company activities.
+As a company, Rarelane aims to provide some of the most essential technological capabilities to manufacturing firms.
+Its main driving force is to integrate and scale the wide array of software functionalities into daily mundane company activities.